 If the Fiduciary Manager does not meet its objectives it may ultimately result in the termination of its mandate.
-The agreement with SEI allows the Trustees to terminate with 30 days' notice.
+The agreement with SEI allows the Trustees to terminate with one month's notice.

 SEI engages third party asset managers either through the use of third party pooled funds or through the appointment of asset managers within multi-manager pooled funds.